NVIDIA/NVFlare/examples/brats18/README.md

 pip install -r ./virtualenv/plot-requirements.txt
 ```

 ## 2. Create your FL workspace
 ### 2.1 POC ("proof of concept") workspace
 In this example, we run FL experiments in POC mode, starting with creating local FL workspace.
 The [create_poc_workspace.sh](./create_poc_workspace.sh) script follows this pattern:
 ```
 ./create_poc_workpace.sh [n_clients]
 ```
-In the following experiments, we will be using up to 13 clients.
+In the following experiments, we will be using 4 clients.
 ```
-./create_poc_workpace.sh 13
+./create_poc_workpace.sh 4
 ```
 Press y and enter when prompted.
 ### 2.2 (Optional) Secure FL workspace
 We only cover POC mode in this example.
 To run it with Secure mode, please refer to the [`cifar10`](../cifar10) example.
 > **_NOTE:_** **POC** stands for "proof of concept" and is used for quick experimentation